How to Store your Vehicle for the Winter? Car Storage Tips

 Where to Store Your Vehicle

-Some people choose to store their vehicle in their own garage.
+Some people choose to store their vehicles in their own garage.
 If you choose this option, be sure to put a tarp down under the car to protect the concrete and prevent moisture from rising into the undercarriage.
 However, if possible, it is highly recommended that you use a storage facility when storing a vehicle for the winter.
 Learn more here about auto self storage at a Forney Storage facility.

 Forney Storage offers individual climate-controlled storage units with padlocks and security cameras, so you won’t need to worry about the safety of your vehicle.
 Contact us to find storage options for your vehicle today!